 Our operations entail inherent safety risks, including risks associated with equipment defects, malfunctions, failures, and misuses.
 For example, operation of LNG pumps requires special training because of the extremely low temperatures of LNG.
 Also, LNG tanker trailers and CNG fuel tanks and trailers could rupture if involved in accidents or improper maintenance or installation.
 Further, improper refueling of vehicles that use our fuels or operation of vehicle fueling stations could result in sudden releases of pressure that could cause explosions.
 In addition, our operations may result in the venting of methane, which is flammable and is a potent GHG.
 These safety and environmental risks could result in uncontrollable flows of our fuels, fires, explosions, death, or serious injury, any of which may expose us to liability for personal injury, wrongful death, property damage, pollution and other environmental damage.
-We may incur substantial liability and costs if any such damages are not covered by insurance or are more than policy limits, or if environmental damage causes us to violate applicable GHG emissions or our other operations could materially harm our business and reputation.
+We may incur substantial liability and costs if any such damages are not covered by insurance or are more than policy limits, or if environmental damage causes us to violate applicable GHG emissions or other environmental laws.
+Additionally, the occurrence of any of these events with respect to our fueling stations or our other operations could materially harm our business and reputation.
 Moreover, the occurrence of any of these events to any other organization in our vehicle fuel business could harm our industry generally by negatively affecting perceptions about, and adoption levels of, our vehicle fuels.